 - Beat egg whites in either a stainless steel or copper bowl, never plastic as it can hold oil residue which will cause the whites to fall.

 - Do not open the oven until finished.

 - Souffle pan or ramekin with. high sides.

 * serves 2

-20 grams of butter, plus a little extra, softened
+20 grams of butter, plus a little extra for the baking dishes, softened

 125 ml milk